Dunkaroos: History

 The product was discontinued in the United States in 2012 but continued to be sold in Canada.
 In 2016, General Mills announced a campaign called "Smugglaroos", which encouraged Canadians travelling to the United States to bring the snack to Americans who wanted it.
 Dunkaroos continued being sold in Canada until January 2018, with no comment by General Mills.
 In December 2019 Dunkaroos were brought back unofficially by Nestlé with a chocolate-hazelnut flavour.
 The biscuits are shaped like a kangaroo biscuit.

 This is only available in Australia as Nestlé does not have the right to sell Dunkaroos worldwide.

 On February 3, 2020, a BuzzFeed article was published claiming that General Mills sent them exclusive info regarding a return of Dunkaroos.
 The official Twitter account for Dunkaroos claimed that they were scheduled to be re-released during the summer of 2020.
 It also used to link to the BuzzFeed article in the bio, but this was later changed to their official website.

 In May 2020, Dunkaroos began arriving at 7-Eleven stores in the United States until being brought to other stores, including Walmart, Target, and Kroger, a few months afterwards.
 The new single serving package went from 1oz to 1.5oz, and the sugar was reduced significantly.

-On July 22, 2020, limited edition merchandise based on the brand was released, with each order coming with a pack of the aforementioned snack.
+On July 22, 2020, limited edition merchandise based on the brand was released, with each order including a pack of the aforementioned snack.

 On November 23, 2020, limited edition Dunkaroos cookie dough, complete with frosting, was released.

 Around early January 2021, a Dunkaroos cereal was released by General Mills.

 Around January 2021, Dunkaroos yogurt was released under Yoplait's Go-Gurt product line.

 In 2022, a new, limited-time only orange sherbet flavor was released, alongside a variant with chocolate cookies and chocolate chip frosting.

 Varieties

 Dunkaroos come in rainbow sprinkle frosting with vanilla cookies, vanilla frosting with chocolate cookies, chocolate frosting with graham cookies, strawberry frosting with vanilla cookies, and rainbow sprinkle frosting with chocolate chip graham cookies.

 Cookie dough, a cereal, yogurt, pancake mix, and a separate frosting pack also spawned from the 2020 version.

-Previously the cookies were cinnamon flavored.
-There was a special SpongeBob SquarePants edition, featuring yellow frosting.
+Previously, the cookies were cinnamon flavored.
+There was a special SpongeBob SquarePants edition in 2007, featuring yellow frosting.
 The cookies also collaborated with DreamWorks in 2010 to add varieties based on their movies, like Megamind and Shark Tale.